-With coverage expansion in place, Montana is expected to save $11.5 million in the next two years, due to the fact that Medicaid expansion will eliminate the need to fund current programs for uninsured residents.
+With coverage expansion in place, Montana is expected to save $11.5 million in the next two years, due to the fact that Medicaid expansion will eliminate the need to fund current programs for uninsured residents (by March 2016, the state reported that it had already saved $3 million).
 In 2018 and 2019, the state is expected to pay about $10 million and $17 million, respectively, to cover the state’s portion of the cost of Medicaid expansion (that pales in comparison to the more than two billion dollars the state will get in federal Medicaid expansion funding over the coming decade).

 Governor, citizens pushed for expansion in 2015

 Democratic Governor Steve Bullock has long supported Medicaid expansion, and a poll conducted by the Bozeman Chronicle in the spring of 2014 found that 74 percent of nearly a thousand respondents were in favor of Medicaid expansion.

 In 2013, the Republican majority in the state legislature blocked measures to expand Medicaid following a design similar to what Arkansas has used, despite some bipartisan support.
 Then in 2014, supporters of Medicaid expansion worked to get a Medicaid expansion initiative on the November 2014 ballot, but ultimately fell short in their signature collection process, announcing in June that they would not be able to gather the required number of signatures by the deadline.